xengeo/java-fundamentals/bites/11_data_structures_2_bite.md

 * a static field called `rules` which holds a nested `HashMap` (see below for further guidance)
-* a static method called `play` which takes of either "rock", "paper" or "scissors" and declares a winner.

 The `rules` `HashMap` should work like this: